narzullaev/Turn-On-and-Off-the-LED-light-using-Google-Assistant/README.md

 Now we are done with configuration of Adafruit and IFTTT so lets move on to coding part.

+## Step Three - Coding and Deploying
+In this section we will deal with Coding and Deploying.
+The source code is already provide and all you need to do is just change some fields in the source code, but before that we need to install required libraries.

-## Step Three Installing list of libraries to our Arduino IDE
+### Installing the list of libraries to our Arduino IDE
 There is a library manager in each Arduino IDE under **Sketch>Include Library>Manage Library** path.
-When you get there there wait a minute for Arduino to update the list of libraries.
-There is a search bar provided and you can search and instll the following libraries:
+When you get there wait a minute for Arduino to update the list of libraries.
+Then, there is a search filed provided and you can search and instll the following libraries:
 - _ESP8266WiFi_
 - _Adafruit_MQTT_